Robust multiple change-point detection for multivariate variability using data depth

 \section{Introduction}

-Methods for detecting and dating distributional changes in a sequence of observations, or change-point methods, were originally motivated by problems in the manufacturing industry \citep{Page1954}.
+The manufacturing industry motivated the development of change-point methods, that is, methods for detecting and dating distributional changes in a sequence of observations \citep{Page1954}.
 Change-point methods have since been applied to a much wider variety of research areas including climate change \citep{Reeves2007}, speech recognition \citep{Aminikhanghahi2017} and finance \citep{Wied2012}, among others.
 With respect to a sequence of observations, the terms `structural break' and `change-point' refer to time points in the sequence during which there is a sudden change in the distribution from which the data is being generated.
-For example, a change-point may refer to a change in the mean of the process \citep{Chenouri2019, Fryzlewicz2014}, it may refer to a change in second order properties such as correlations \citep{Galeano2014} or covariance matrices \citep{Chenouri2020DD}, or it may refer to another type of distributional change entirely.
 Change-point detection can be separated into two settings: `online' and `offline'.
 In the online setting, the data are being received by the analyst one datum at a time, and the goal is to detect a change as soon as possible, without too many false alarms.
-In the offline setting, the analyst has access to the entirety (or at least enough) of the data set, and the goal is to identify if and when one or more changes occurred over the course of observation.
-In this work, we focus on the offline setting.
-For a summary of nonparametric methods in the online setting see \citep[][]{Chakraborti2019}.
+In the offline setting, the analyst has access to the entirety (or at least enough) of the data set, and the goal is to identify if and when changes occurred over the course of observation.
+In this work, we focus on the offline setting, for a summary of nonparametric methods in the online setting see \citep[][]{Chakraborti2019}.